Python3pkg/ClipCloud/readme.md

 A GUI is planned, as well as the ability to upload elsewhere, such as a personal server via SSH.

-It has only been primarily tested on Windows but most functionality also works on OS X. Dropbox and OAuth are bundled with it, but you'll need to install `simplejson` separately and also `wxPython` if you want to take screenshots.
+It has only been primarily tested on Windows but most functionality also works on OS X and Linux.
+The Dropbox API is bundled with it, but you'll need to install its dependencies, `OAuth` `simplejson` separately and also `wxPython` if you want to take screenshots.

 ##Arguments:
 - `up </path/to/file/or/folder> [second file, third file...]`: Upload the specified files and folders.